department-of-veterans-affairs/va.gov-team/products/ask-va/products/Ask VA PRA information.md

 When VA replaced the IRIS system with Ask VA, Ask VA was developed in the same existing Microsoft Dynamics 365 CRM instance as PATS-R.

 ## Future plans
-We’re currently planning to remove the Ask VA application from the same CRM isntance as PATS-R after the January launch of Ask VA on VA.gov.
+We’re currently planning to remove the Ask VA application from the same CRM instance as PATS-R after the January launch of Ask VA on VA.gov.

 As a separate system, Ask VA will obtain an ATO and SORN information will be updated.